gicking/STM8_templates/Tools/README.md

-Helper Tools for STM8 templates
+Helper Tools for STM8 Templates
 =================================

 In a nutshell: